John Brady, RN

 Before becoming active in the labor movement, John spent his professional career as a caregiver.
 He retired from Backus Hospital after 16 years of service as an emergency department registered nurse.

 In the fall of 2020, John was named by Governor Ned Lamont to serve on the communications sub-committee of the state’s COVID-19 Vaccine Advisory Group.
-He currently serves on the state public health department’s Quality of Care Advisory Committee, the state comptroller’s Healthcare Cabinet and the governor’s Certificate of Need (CON) task force.
-He has also actively supported federal legislation aimed at reducing workplace violence in health-related workplaces
+He currently serves on the state health department’s Quality of Care Advisory Committee, the state comptroller’s Healthcare Cabinet and both the Governor’s Workforce Council (GWC) and Certificate of Need (CON) task force.
+He has also actively supported federal legislation aimed at reducing workplace violence in health-related workplaces.